 This design considers connections between textile, in particular woven textile, and architectural construction.
 In many buildings and architectural situations shifts in materials and scale can take us from reading a surface, material, or structure as cloth to reading it as architecture.

 Both are disciplines where materials are manipulated, joined and built to produce a form that may, or may not, contain the body.

 Square Scribble White

 A mash-up of photographic imagery generated from drawings/paintings from Crowe’s Bit City Series that subtlely play with light, reflection and repetition.
-These, combined and layered with direct freehand markmaking on the computer, comprise Fraser Crowe’s Square Scribble White print.
-Developed from explorations of repetative mark making and playing with tensions between control and the notion of automatic drawing, Square Scribble White is fluid, subtle and bold.
+These, combined and layered with direct freehand mark making on the computer, comprise Fraser Crowe’s Square Scribble White print.
+Developed from explorations of repetitive mark making and playing with tensions between control and the notion of automatic drawing, Square Scribble White is fluid, subtle and bold.

 Square Scribble Black

 This textile design references the grid, a magnified freehand rendition of warp and weft threads intersecting with a painterly surface transferred digitally to silk satin georgette.
 Subtle areas where the texture in the print resembles erasure seen in heavily worked process drawings or paintings embue this almost totally monochromatic print with a soft blurry texture that contrasts the rigid characteristics of a conventional grid, playing into Fraser Crowe’s proclivity for embedding complementary contradictions in their designs